 Jackie Robinson challenged prejudices when Branch Rickey signed him to the Brooklyn Dodgers.
 Rated PG-13.
 At Twin Peaks, Colony Square and Century.

-The world of Jim Grant (director Robert Redford), a public interest lawyer and single father raising his daughter in Albany, N.Y., is turned upside down when a brash young reporter named Ben Shepard (Shia LaBeouf) exposes his true identity as a former 1970s antiwar radical fugitive wanted for murder.
-At Esquire. — Landmark Theatres
+The world of Jim Grant, a public interest lawyer raising his daughter in the tranquil suburbs of Albany, N.Y., is turned upside down when a brash young reporter exposes his past as a 1970s antiwar radical wanted for murder.
+At Esquire and Century. — Landmark Theatres

 A caveman family road-trips to a colorful world in this Flintstones-meets-Avatar animated kids movie.
 Rated PG.
 At Colony Square, Twin Peaks and Century.